 Part E: This section is for learner’s licence only.

-Types of driving license related forms: Given below, are the types of driving license related application forms:
+Given below are the types of driving license application forms.

 Form 4: This is an application form for a licence to drive a motor vehicle.
 Here, you must provide details regarding the type of vehicle, your particulars, whether you have held a driving licence in the past, whether you have been disqualified for obtaining a licence, whether you have been convicted while holding a driving licence and if you have undergone a driving test.

 Form 2: This pertains to grant or renewal of learner’s licence.

 Form 9: Called the driving licence renewal form, this form is an application for renewal of your existing driving licence.

 Form LLD: This is an application for the issuance of a duplicate driving licence.